xeronm/rtstat/README.md

 ### 3.1.2.
 T-digest

-The scaling function different from original paper is used (borrowed from implementation of [folly](https://github.com/facebook/folly) T-digest)
+The scaling function differs from original paper is used (borrowed from implementation of [folly](https://github.com/facebook/folly) T-digest)

 ![T-digest Scaling Functions](./tdigest/ScalingFunction.png "T-digest Scaling Functions")